Find a Western Exterminator near you

 Paper wasp nests may not cause structural damage to buildings or homes; however, their ability to sting makes them a threat to people.
 Paper wasps will sting when they feel their nest is threatened and can sting multiple times.

 It is important to treat a wasp nest as soon as it’s discovered.
 To avoid the risk of painful wasp stings (and possible allergic reactions), we strongly advise against removing a wasp nest on your own.
 Remember, you could cause serious injury to yourself or others if you provoke the wasps in the nest.
-Western’s licensed wasp control specialists are specially trained to safely and effectively treat and remove wasp nests.
+Western’s licensed wasp control Technicians are specially trained to safely and effectively treat and remove wasp nests.
 Call today to find out what solutions are available for keeping you and your family safe against these stinging insects.

 Known as picnic pests, yellow jackets are relentlessly aggressive when sweet drinks and grilled meats are on the menu.
 Regardless of where their nests are, these stinging insects seem to appear out of nowhere, as one quickly becomes a dozen or more.
 And, because they will travel 1,000 feet from their nests to make sure they are not missing out on a free meal, they can be very difficult to control.